 CD: How many times did you hear some bitch say “Beauty is pain!“?

 BF: More times that I’ve had sex.

 CD: Laughs So what was the impetus for you getting started in the world of glitter and tucking?

 BF: I was always amazed by the fabulousness of it all, the showmanship.
 I started because I was sick of not performing everyday.
 I come from a musical theatre background and I was sick of auditioning and not being cast.
 I decided to do drag because I wanted to be my own artistic director.
 I wanted to decide who my character was, what my makeup looked like, what I was wearing, what I would perform to and how I would do it.
 I wanted to call all the shots.

 CD: So how did you decide who Brita Filter is?

 BF: That’s a good question.
 I’m still trying to figure her out.
-So far, she’s a strong ethnic woman who isn’t afraid to tip that line of being classy and unpure in her performance.
+So far, she’s a strong, ethnic woman who isn’t afraid to tiptoe that line of being classy and unpure in her performance.
 There’s always a point in all of my numbers where I switch from sweet little virgin school girl to ratchet slut hoe.